 If you love seeing lights and decorations in the garden when you look out of the window, but are worried about the effect on wildlife, read this about Wildlife-friendly Christmas decorations for the garden.

 And Zero-waste Christmas decorations is a round-up of my eco-friendly Christmas decorating posts.

 And one way of revitalising your box of Christmas decorations is to have a different theme every Christmas.
 You could pick out an unusual colour – a pink Christmas can be just as vibrant as red.

 Or focus on one element.
 This post has birds as a Christmas theme, but you could apply the advice to stars, fruit or other things you enjoy collecting.

-And the Middlesized Garden YouTube channel publishes inspirational garden videos and garden tips.
+And do join us every Sunday morning for gardening tips, ideas and inspiration.
+See here to follow by email or subscribe to the Middlesized Garden YouTube channel for inspirational garden videos and garden tips.